 From the 2026 budget audit

-Roughly 1,400 Ft per full-time taxpayer per year — 3,116.2 millió Ft total — for the office that decides which research projects receive state money.
+Roughly 1,400 Ft per full-time taxpayer per year — 3,116 millió Ft for the payroll of the office that coordinates, but does not fund, Hungary's competitive research grants.

 What you see — and what you don't